Elishava/test/data_flow.md

 ### 5. Attachment Handling

-  - If the email contains attachments, the Genesys content URI is sent to a FedRAMP-compliant **AWS Lambda** proxy.
   - This proxy securely fetches and base64-encodes the attachments without any external exposure.
   - Attachments are returned directly to the embedded client and then passed to Dynamics.